Lost in Translation: 5 Common Translation Mistakes and How to Avoid Them

 A notable example of this is the Japanese proverb "猿も木から落ちる" (saru mo ki kara ochiru), which means "Even monkeys fall from trees."
 In some instances, this saying has been humorously misinterpreted by machine translation as "Even monkeys explode from trees," illustrating the limitations of automated translation when it comes to capturing cultural context and idiomatic expressions.

-How to Spot Hidden Errors
+How to Spot Hidden Translation Errors?

 1) The "Fresh Eyes" Principle